Disney plans to cut 7,000 jobs and reward shareholders - Local News 8

 “Now that the pandemic impacts to our business are largely behind us, we intend to ask the board to approve the reinstatement of a dividend by the end of the calendar year,” he said.
 “Our cost-cutting initiatives will make this possible.
 And while initially, it will be a modest dividend, we hope to build upon it over time.”

-Shares of Disney jumped 8% in after-markets trading following the announcement of cost cutting and the return of the dividend.
-Shares of Disney lost 43% of their value in 2022, but are up nearly 22% since Iger’s return was announced in November, far better than the overall market but behind the gains in the same period at some other media companies, such as Netflix or Warner Bros.
-Discovery, the owner of CNN.

-In other financial results, Disney reported that it lost Disney+ streaming subscribers in the last quarter, but also managed to trim its losses from the previous three-month period.
+The company reported that it lost Disney+ streaming subscribers in the last quarter, but also managed to trim its losses from the previous three-month period.
+Disney cut the marketing expenses for streaming, and also adjusted pricing plans in an effort to attract more profitable subscribers.

 The number of subscribers was down only 1%, to 162 million from 164 million, at the end of the quarter that ended October 1.
 But its other streaming businesses, including ESPN+ and Hulu, in which it has a stake, both had subscriber numbers rise 2%.